Pyleks/milestone-project-two/README.md

 #### Font
 The font used on this website is from [Google Fonts](https://fonts.google.com/) from font family [Acme](https://fonts.google.com/?query=Acme).

+#### Email API
+This is based heavily on the mailJS that we learned from code institute lecture, but is customized and slightly different then the one in the course.

 ## Licensed and purchased Images